vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 `firstPersonOnly` is a setting that objects rendered by the first-person camera can only be seen from the first-person view.
 Normally `firstPersonOnly` will not be used unless the application side needs it for special purposes.

-Set `both` for Objects that do not necessarily being rendered separately so that those objects can be rendered by all the cameras.
+Set `both` for objects that do not necessarily being rendered separately so that those objects can be rendered by all the cameras.

-`auto` is used to divide the mesh into the head portion (` thirdPersonOnly`) and the others (`both`).
+`auto` is used to divide the mesh into the head portion (`thirdPersonOnly`) and the others (`both`).
 See the details in the next section.

 | Name            | First Person Camera (VR viewpoint) | Other Cameras     | Example                                                                      |
 |:----------------|:-----------------------------------|:------------------|------------------------------------------------------------------------------|